 While agents believe this approach reduces inconvenience for the vendor.
 Opponents say it helps generate an impression of frenzy among potential purchasers who then feel compelled to make a snap judgement fuelled by their anxiety that they will be beaten.

-Therefore, if you can, book to see the property before the open house.
+Therefore, if you can, book to see the property before the open house and don’t forget your house viewing checklist!
 Don’t rush into any negotiations without considering the property good and bad points.

 It’s worth remembering that that agents want to sell and get their commission and while there’s nothing wrong with that, you have be sure that you are making the right decision for you.